NiclasGH/linux-setup/README.md

 * script.py: This is a larger aggregation of scripts.
 With this python you can customize what you need installed.
 This includes programming languages but also normal applications.

 ## Requirements
 You need python to be able to run the setup.py script.
-If you are running a debian based distro, you're also expected to have snap installed.
-To install snap there is a scipt under manual_scripts/